RajdeepBora14/gait-recognition/README.md

 The implications of the study include the refinement and optimization of gait recognition models, with potential applications in surveillance, person identification, and other areas.

+The dataset for this project was the CASIA-B dataset, available publicly.
+Following is the link to the dataset's webpage: http://www.cbsr.ia.ac.cn/english/Gait%20Databases.asp